-Often RC Modelers find that their servo output arms are coming looseduring flight and for various reasons, this is not a good thing.
-Actually servo arms coming loose is a symptom of something else that’s troubling their giant scale airplane and that’s Vibration.
-The majority of vibration comes from the engine and it can affect other parts of your airframe.
+Often, RC modelers find that their servo output arms are coming loose during flight and for various reasons, this is not a good thing.
+Actually, servo arms coming loose is a symptom of something else that’s troubling your giant scale airplane and that’s Vibration.
+The majority of vibration comes from the engine and it affects other parts of your airframe.

 Here are a few tips to minimize the affects of engine vibration.

 First, make sure your engine is properly bolted in place and that the engine mounts (and its standoffs if used,) are secure.
 Always use quality hardware and install wide flat washers under the nuts to spread out the load and help prevent the nuts from crushing into the firewall.

 Second, always run a properly balanced propeller.
 Whether you use a composite or wood prop, throw it on a balancer and make it doesn’t have a heavy blade.
 Use a quality balancer like the one from Du-Bro that has precision bearings and an adjustable base.

 Third, make sure your tail surfaces are properly installed and hinged and the linkage is free of slop.
 Sometimes a cheap CA style hinge will break and go unnoticed, so check these before each flight to be safe.